hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 3a - **Run update cloud script to provision VSA node**

-   * After the [enrollment of the new Baremetal server](#deployment-vsa) in the Undercloud , log in to Seed cloud.
+   * After the [enrollment of the new Baremetal server](#deployment-vsa) in the undercloud, log in to the seed cloud.

    * Update overcloud.json file for StoreVirtual deployment and apply the configuration.